 Carefully cut the top off each Rocoto pepper (keeping the

-tops); spoon out and discard the seeds and ribs.
+tops); spoon out and discard all of the seeds and the

-Discard the water and repeat step 3 a further TWO times,
+Discard the water and repeat step 3 a further THREE times,

-i.e. THREE times in total; this will make the peppers bearable
+i.e. FOUR times in total; this will make the peppers bearable

-Drain/cool the peppers and put them to one side.
+Drain/cool the peppers and put them to one side; you may

 Fry the beef on a high heat with the Aji Panca paste and

-Add the sliced onions and fry for a few minutes.
+Add the diced onions and fry for a few minutes.